Diversified Funds

 Fund Commentary

-The NZ equity market continued its strong recent performance.
-The NZ equity market as measured by the NZX50 (gross with imputation credits) increased 3.39% over the month as the prospect of lower interest rates continued to increase the appeal of New Zealand listed companies.
-The NZ Composite Bond Index also had a good month advancing 0.57% as longer-term bond yields fell after being pushed higher by global anxiety over what a new Trump Presidency may mean for economic growth, inflation and new bond issuance.
+The NZ equity market consolidated its strong recent performance.
+The NZ equity market as measured by the NZX50 (gross with imputation credits) increased 0.40% over the month and 5.62% over the December quarter as the prospect of lower interest rates continued to increase the appeal of New Zealand listed companies.
+The NZ Composite Bond Index also had a good month advancing 0.61% as bond yields fell due to weak economic performance and the prospect of only slow improvement over the year ahead.
+Short to mid-term bonds had the largest fall in yields as the prospect of lower cash rates made these bonds look attractive to investors keen to lock into relatively higher yielding investments.

-The S&P/NZX 50 Gross (with imputation credits) Index increased by 3.39% over November as falling cash rates continued to encourage investors to look for buying opportunities.
-Skellerup’s share price continued its recent strong performance, up 6.9% for the month.
-The property sector and Heartland Bank tailed the field however 11 of the 14 equity names in the portfolio increased in price.
+The S&P/NZX 50 Gross (with imputation credits) Index increased over the December quarter as falling cash rates continued to encourage investors to look for buying opportunities.
+Skellerup, Scales and Contact were some of the better performers over the quarter with Spark continuing to be out of favour.

 With cash rates forecast to fall we continue to believe investors should seek income from a diverse range of sources.
 Looking ahead over the medium term a lower rate environment should be supportive for both bond and equity returns.
 The Income Fund remains invested in a range of NZ companies listed on the NZX that pay a consistent level of dividends or who have the likelihood of doing so in the future.
 In addition to dividend income, we expect over time the industry sectors and business models adopted by these companies should be rewarded by a steady or rising share price.